SainsburyWellcomeCentre/sequences_neuropixel_preprocess/README.md

 # Processing Pipeline

-The code is organized into 6 phases (based on 6 notebook scripts) that should be executed in order:
+### the code is organized into 6 phases (based on 6 notebook scripts) that should be executed in order:

 ---

-## 1. Spike Sorting and Probe Setup
+## 1. Ephys processing
 - Processes the raw electrophysiology (ephys) data (Open Ephys output) using the **SpikeInterface** architecture.
 - Creates a probe object for each probe (active channel map) and spikesorts the data using **Kilosort 4**.